MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/licensing-enhance-teams.md

 Microsoft Teams Premium is a Teams add-on license that allows organizations with Microsoft 365 subscriptions to enhance their Teams experience with benefits like:

-- More personalized and intelligent meetings.
+- More personalized and intelligent meetings and webinars.
-- Advanced protection for meetings.
+- Enhanced protection for meetings.
 - Advanced management and reporting capabilities for IT.
+- Advanced Virtual Appointments.

 This article is for IT admins who wish to understand Teams Premium licensing and purchase Teams Premium licenses for their users.
 This article will provide answers to questions like: